Improving Transferability of Adversarial Examples via Bayesian Attacks: Experiments

-\textbf{The effect of $M$ and $S$.} Our method is proposed based on the principle that increasing the diversity of model parameters and model input can enhance the transferability of adversarial examples.
-In Figure~\ref{fig:ablation_MS}, we conducted experiments to evaluate the transferability of adversarial examples crafted using different choices of the number of model parameters and input noise sampled at each attack iteration, \ie, $M$ and $S$, in the cases of with and without fine-tuning.
+\textbf{The effect of $M$ and $S$.} In Figure~\ref{fig:ablation_MS}, we conducted experiments to evaluate the transferability of adversarial examples crafted using different choices of the number of model parameters and input noise sampled at each attack iteration, \ie, $M$ and $S$, in the cases of with and without fine-tuning.
 The average success rates were obtained by attacking the same victim models as in Table~\ref{tab:comapre_imagenet}.
 The results apparently show that sampling more substitute models and more input noise can indeed enhance the transferability of adversarial examples, just as expected.
+Note that our fine-tuning framework which considers the joint diversification of both the model input and model parameters can outperform our previous work~\cite{li2023making} even when setting $M=1$ and $S=1$.
+Our method with this configuration achieves a higher attack success rate (72.63\%) compared to the previous approach that used 5 model parameters and 5 input noise samples at each iteration (61.12\%), indicating that our method can generate more transferable adversarial examples with lower computational complexity compared to our previous work~\cite{li2023making}.